Skip to main content

 3 SLAM Results Demonstration

-The SLAM results of JT128 after running the DLIO algorithm are illustrated with the below example:
+The SLAM results of JT128 after running the DLIO algorithm are shown in the example below:

 SLAM_DLIO_results

-This algorithm can output the current pose, historical trajectory, and point cloud map based on the lidar point cloud and IMU data.
-User can also use the following command to export the point cloud map in .pcd format:
+DLIO outputs the current pose, historical trajectory, and point cloud map based on the lidar point cloud and IMU data.
+You can use the following command to export the point cloud map in .pcd format:

 rosservice call /robot/dlio_map/save_pcd LEAF_SIZE /path/to/your/directory